andrealang/docs/services/IoT/im_schemas.md

  `Float` or `Integer`.</li>
  <li>Property - A property identifier for the virtual property.
 For example:
 `temp_virt`</li>
     <li>Calculation - Add one or more components to define a valid function.
-You can use properties, numerical values, and mathematical operators such as +, -, \*, /, (, ), and AVG to build your calculation.
-The AVG component is used to calculate the average property value over a specified period of time.</br> **Important:**  The AVG component only returns property datapoints if the data for the selected property comes from a device that is connected to a gateway with an Edge Analytics Agent installed.
-For more information, see [Installing the edge analytics agent](gateways/dashboard.html#edge).</li>
+You can use properties, numerical values, and mathematical operators such as +, -, \*, /, (, and ).
+    Click **Advanced** for a set of formulas for use with series of datapoints on edge devices.
+For more information about the advanced formulas, see [Advanced calculations for edge virtual properties](im_vir_calculations.html).
+    **Important:** Rule conditions that compare virtual properties based on advanced formulas are not supported.</li>
     <li>Data unit - Optional: The unit of data of the property.
 For example: `C` or `Mph`</li>
     <li> Decimal places - Optional, float only: The number of decimals to include in the device data.</li>
    </ul>